ShinobiHanzo/Arachnid/README.md

 Arachnid is ideal for debugging, reverse engineering, or analyzing memory usage, but requires appropriate permissions (e.g., root or admin for cross-process access).
 Use responsibly and ensure compliance with applicable laws and security policies.

-the `android.mk` file is for those who want to run the script on an android device.
+The `android.mk` file is for those who want to run the script on an android device.